World awaits first glimpse of Britain's new prince

 "After that we won't see them for some time.
 Having a baby is a very private moment and they are a private couple so the next time we see the baby will be the official photo and that could be weeks."

-Not all Britons were celebrating the news however.
-Britain's small Republican movement said it was wrong the future head of state should be chosen by birth.
+Not all Britons were celebrating the news however, with Britain's small Republican movement saying it was wrong the future head of state should be chosen by birth.

-"Storms over London.
-God must be unhappy with media coverage too," the campaign group Republic tweeted as sweltering London was hit by a heavy downpour of rain.
+"It's sad to hear monarchists do down our country, saying we can't be equal, we can't be democratic.
+We aspire to something better," the campaign group Republic tweeted.

-(Additional reporting by Belinda Goldsmith, Li-Mei Hoang, Stephen Addison and Dasha Afanasieva; Editing by Angus MacSwan)
+(Reporting by Belinda Goldsmith, Michael Holden, Li-Mei Hoang and Dasha Afanasieva; Editing by Alison Williams)